 In the event of a tie....

 With the Miami Heat: The season series between the Heat and Pacers is tied at 2-2.
-Moving on to the next tiebreaker, Miami (9-5) with two Southeast Division games remaining has the advantage over Indiana (6-7) with three games left against the Central Division.
-If the Heat lose both of those games against the Orlando Magic and the Pacers sweep the Bulls, Cavaliers, and Bucks, then the third tiebreaker measuring conference win-loss percentage would need to be employed.
-Miami (0.587) edges Indiana (0.558) here slightly, too.
+Moving on to the next tiebreaker, Miami (9-5) with two Southeast Division games remaining has the advantage over Indiana (6-8) with two games left against the Central Division.

-With the Detroit Pistons: The Pacers hold the head-to-head win-loss percentage tiebreak having beaten the Pistons 3-1 this season.
+With the Detroit Pistons: The Pacers (3-1) hold the head-to-head win-loss percentage tiebreaker.

-With the Washington Wizards: The Pacers hold the head-to-head win-loss percentage tiebreak having beaten the Wizards 2-1 this season.
+With the Washington Wizards: The Pacers (2-1) hold the head-to-head win-loss percentage tiebreaker.

 Some odds and ends...